 Route 500 starts in Inverness and leads around the north-west tip of Scotland, along the rugged coastlines and past some beautiful castles and beaches.
 I would probably want to put a week aside for this trip, including driving from Glasgow to Inverness and back.

-For inspiration I like to look at Near the Lighthouse’s pictures and descriptions of NC500.
+For inspiration I like to look at Two Scot’s Abroad full NC500 guide.

 photo via North Coast 500